 |Double-ended HPS bulbs are 30% more efficient than single-ended ones and produce excellent results||Can be a fire hazard if installed incorrectly|

 |You can buy kits that have air-cooled options||Require a ballast to operate|

 |High cost of electricity so long-term cost may outweigh short-term savings|

 What to consider when choosing your grow light?

 When growing cannabis, there are really only two options you should consider for the life of the plant: LED and HPS.
 Unfortunately, fluorescent bulbs simply do not produce enough energy to grow flowers efficiently, so they are off the table for cannabis, except during the seedling stage.
 That said, if you plan to grow low-light plants or low-light tropical plants (think orchids), fluorescents are perfect.

-Regarding cannabis, what type of grow light is best for your grow?
+Regarding cannabis, what type of grow light is best for your growing?
 There is no right answer.
 You will find a lot of discussion online touting either LED or HPS systems and indeed both work incredibly well for growing indoors.
 You need to consider your own situation: are you growing in a garage in the New England winter?
 You’ll probably need sources of heat so HPS may work better (be sure to add a space heater, too).
-Are you conscious about your electric bill?
+Are you conscious of your electric bill?
 LEDs are a better bet.
-Consider your goals, your budget, and your environment and go from there.
+Consider your goals, your budget, and your environment, and go from there.

 How much room do you have?

 LED lights need to hang at least 14 to 24 inches above the plants you grow, it is important to consider the vertical space.
 However, fluorescent lights only need to hang around 3 inches above the plants.
-HPS bulbs need to be at least 24 inches above your canopy or you’ll risk burn.
+HPS bulbs need to be at least 24 inches above your canopy or you’ll risk burning.